trojan-gfw/trojan/docs/protocol.md

 # The Trojan Protocol

-We will now show how a trojan server will react to a **valid Trojan Protocol**, and **other protocols** (possibly `HTTPS` or any other probes).
+We will now show how a trojan server will react to a **valid Trojan Protocol** and **other protocols** (possibly `HTTPS` or any other probes).

 ## Valid Trojan Protocol

 When a trojan client connects to a server, it first performs a **real** `TLS` handshake.
-If the handshake succeeds, all subsequent traffic will be protected by `TLS`; otherwise, the server will close the connection immediately, as any `HTTPS` server would.
+If the handshake succeeds, all subsequent traffic will be protected by `TLS`; otherwise, the server will close the connection immediately as any `HTTPS` server would.
 Then the client sends the following structure:

 ```
 +-----------------------+---------+----------------+---------+----------+